achaykovsky/achaykovsky/README.md

 **Backend Engineer | Cloud & AI-Assisted Development | Python & Go**

-With about 3 years of industry experience, I’ve been building software since I was 12.
-I focus on backend engineering, cloud architectures, and expanding my knowledge in AI/ML through hands-on learning and exploratory projects.
+With about 3 years of industry experience, I’ve been building software since I was 12 — what began as curiosity grew into a profession centered on backend engineering, cloud architectures, and ongoing exploration of AI/ML.

 ### 🔭 What I’m working on
 I build backend services in **Python** and **Go** with emphasis on **AWS**, clean architecture, security, and automation.